 In 1987 my regular gaming group Dungeon Master (DM) was Julian, who was several years older than me.
-He ran a group of older lads that played during most lunch breaks.
+He ran a group of older lads that mostly played during our lunch breaks.
 We exclusively played Advanced Dungeons & Dragons 1st Edition (AD&D); I think we changed to 2nd Edition in 1988.
 I think it is important to know that the following story is based upon experiences from when I was 11 years of age, whilst attending a boys-only school.
 The group was crazy, sometimes a bit violent, and even at times it seemed like a riot was about to occur at any moment!
 Even then we guessed extreme behaviour still happened in mixed gender schools, but there were rare chats about how girls would have helped the game.

 These games were very chaotic and immature, but with enough fun that I kept going back.
 As the sessions were at lunch they were short, and that was partly why they were so combat focused.
 Combat was rarely for role-play reasons, it was more about killing sprees to gain loot and experience points (XP).
 Often sex was coarsely brought up, and the importance of earning gold to pay for a tavern wench.
 Thankfully nothing about rape, the games were not that disgusting.
 There were regular moments when players would scrawl over one another’s character sheets, such as declaring that a character had contracted an STD after visiting a tavern wench.
 The violence was mostly punching one another’s arms/shoulders.
 I can recall a few moments of wrestling, but thankfully no major violence.